• Skip to primary navigation

 • 1 block firm tofu

-• 1 tablespoon Ty ling’s sesame oil
+• 1 tablespoons Ty ling’s sesame oil

-• 1 tablespoon soy sauce
+• 1 tablespoons soy sauce

 Creamy peanut dressing